Melilotus officinalis

 Melilotus officinalis, known as sweet yellow clover, yellow melilot, ribbed melilot and common melilot, is a species of legume native to Eurasia and introduced in North America, Africa, and Australia.

 Description

 Melilotus officinalis can be an annual or biennial plant, and is 4–6 ft high at maturity.
 Leaves alternate on the stem and possess three leaflets.
 Yellow flowers bloom in spring and summer and produce fruit in pods typically containing one seed.
 Seeds can be viable for up to 30 years.
 Plants have large taproots and tend to grow in groups.
 Plants have a characteristic sweet odor.

+Identification

+Ribbed melilot is very similar in appearance to some other melilots, particularly tall melilot.
+Its fruits, however, are ribbed and glabrous (not hairy), the upper leaflets are more broadly oval, and the keel, or lower petal, is slightly shorter than the side petals (same length in tall melilot).

 Habitat

 M. officinalis is native to Europe and Asia and has been introduced to North America as a forage crop.
 It commonly grows in calcareous loamy and clay soils with a pH above 6.5 and can tolerate cold temperatures and drought; it does not tolerate standing water or acidic soils, with a pH of 5.5 as the plant's lowest limit.
 Common places where it can be found include open disturbed land, prairies, and savannahs, and it grows in full or partial sunlight.
 It is an invasive species in areas where it has been introduced, especially in open grasslands and woodlands where it shades and outcompetes native plant species.